wndrfl/wonderpress-development-environment/README.md

 ### Branch naming convention

-- For bug - `fix/issue-number` For example, `fix/GH-3`
+- For bugs - `fix/issue-name` For example, `fix/syntax-errors`
-- For feature - `feature/issue-number` For example, `feature/GH-3`
+- For features - `feature/feature-name` For example, `feature/home-page`

-### Pull Request and issue notes

-- Title should be same as Issue title.
-Also add issue number before title.
-For example, `GH-3 Setup initial theme`.
-- Add proper description.
-- Assign reviewer.
-- Create draft pull request for work in-progress PR and don't add `WIP:` in PR title.
-- PR should have one approval.

 ### Testing